National Prescription Drug Take Back Day

 A drug collection unit has been installed inside the Tigard Police Department lobby, adjacent to Tigard City Hall located at 13125 SW Hall Blvd.
 The drug collection unit allows citizens to dispose of unwanted, unused or expired medications throughout the year.
 The Tigard Police Department is pleased to provide this community service.

 - The drug collection unit is typically available during police lobby hours, everyday from 8 a.m. until 11 p.m.

-- The drug collection unit is not suitable for thermometers, syringes, IV bags, bio-waste, aerosols of any type, inhalers and Epi-Pens.
+- The drug collection unit is not suitable for liquids, thermometers, syringes, IV bags, bio-waste, aerosols of any type, inhalers and Epi-Pens.